olincollege/reddit-stock-market-analysis/Notes.md

 Questions for Steve:
 What types of functions can we write unit tests for?
 How do we do documentation (docstrings, etc) on the unit tests?
+Do we want to keep intermediate files/functions to show progress?